 How to Include the Cursor in Windows 10 Screenshots

 Taking screenshots of your Windows 10 desktop can be very handy if you’re putting together presentations or writing how-to articles for a popular website.
-This TechJunkie article covered how you can capture screenshots with Windows 10’s Snipping Tool as well as providing other options.
-However, neither the default print screen method or the Snipping Tool in Windows 10 include the cursor in the snapshot.
+A different TechJunkie article covers how you can capture screenshots with Windows 10’s Snipping Tool as well as other options.
+However, neither the default print screen method nor the Snipping Tool in Windows 10 capture the cursor in the snapshot.
 How can we take a Windows 10 snapshot and have the cursor included?
-That’s something that you can easily accomplish using the Gadwin PrintScreen utility.
+That’s something that you can easily accomplish using a third-party application like Gadwin PrintScreen utility.

-First, add Gadwin PrintScreen to Windows 10 from here.
-Click Gadwin PrintScreen there to save the freeware version’s Zip folder.
-(It has a license period of 40 days, after which you’ll need to buy it, or reinstall.)
-Click the software’s setup wizard in the zip file to install it, and open the utility’s window as shown in the snapshot below.
-That’s actually a menu that docks to the side of the desktop.
+- Click the software’s setup wizard in the zip file to install it, and open the utility’s window, as shown in the snapshot below.
+The menu gets docked on the left side of your desktop.

-Using Gadwin PrintScreen you can capture a variety of cursors within your snapshots.
-With the cursor in the shots you can highlight software options and settings more effectively, or you can just use it to point something out in your screenshot.
+When using Gadwin PrintScreen, you can easily capture a variety of cursors within your snapshots.
+Use it to highlight software options and settings more effectively, or you can just use it to point something out in your screenshot.